caprica/picam/README.md

 Tutorials
 ---------

-*Tutorials are currently for picam-1.x, new tutorials will be provided when picam-2.0.0 is released.*

-Some new tutorials are available [here](http://capricasoftware.co.uk/projects/picam/tutorials).
+Some new tutorials are available [here](http://capricasoftware.co.uk/projects/picam-2/tutorials).

 Status
 ------